fideus-labs/.github/profile/README.md

 # Welcome to Fideus Labs 👋

-**Fostering trust and advancing understanding from scientific and biomedical images.**
+**Fostering trust 🤝 and advancing understanding 🧠 from scientific and biomedical images 🔬️.**

 ## About Us